Telling siblings and family — managing different reactions

 Picture it: your sister thinks everything is fine from monthly calls and good-day stories.
 Your brother will get defensive like you're attacking their parent.
 Your other sister will probably cry.
 And the cousin who's close to the family already has opinions.
 Everyone has a different version of what's happening and what should happen next.
 Before you've even said what you need to say, all their reactions are already being managed in your head.

 This is the stage where many people get stuck.
 They don't tell anyone because telling people feels like opening a can of worms.
 Telling people means dealing with disagreement.
 It means having to explain yourself.
 It means other people having opinions about something deeply personal.
 But not telling people means carrying all of this by yourself, which is genuinely isolating and unsustainable.
-You can't be the only one who sees what's happening.
-You can't be the only one trying to manage a parent's decline while everyone else either doesn't know or doesn't want to know.
+According to AARP's 2020 Caregiving in the U.S. report, roughly 1 in 4 family caregivers report receiving no help from other family members.
+The isolation that comes with being the only person who sees what's happening is one of the biggest risk factors for caregiver burnout.

 The Family Audience